drohit92/Matlab_ML_Examples/README.md

 # Matlab_ML_Examples
 Matlab Machine Learning/Computer Vision examples

-I will try to provide all the working implementations of the Machine Learning algorithms I have tried in the past.
+I will try to provide all the working implementations of the Machine Learning/ Computer Vision algorithms I have tried in the past.

 Machine Learning